 the gluten free fast food forerunner in Spain, McDonalds can offer most of their burgers with gluten free buns now – I had a BIG MAC (for the first time in two decades)!
 Plus their fries are gluten free too.
 They have an entirely separate gluten free preparation area and are very stringent about avoiding cross-contamination.

 A supermarket with stores across Majorca (and other parts of Spain).
 We found loads of gluten free (and lots of lactose free) food stuffs here, including bread, brioche buns, cookies, cakes, beer, pasta, pizza, crackers and flour.
-There was no dedicated section for gluten free items so you have to hunt around a bit – keep your eyes peeled for the “sin gluten” on the packaging.
+There was no dedicated section for gluten free items, so you have to hunt around a bit.
+Keep your eyes peeled for the “sin gluten” on the packaging.

 This supermarket outside Palma has an ENOURMOUS gluten free section and I was overwhelmed by all the products on offer.
-Definitely worth checking out if you are holidaying in Majorca as it is so close from the airport.
+Definitely worth checking out if you are holidaying in Majorca, as it is so close to the airport.
 They really have everything you could need, from all the regular gluten free stuff to gluten free doughnuts, chocolate palmiers, churros, fresh pasta, ice cream sandwiches and a massive selection of gluten free beers.